-To avoid confusion, it is advisable to not use these terms interchangeably and reference pieces of equipment or processes as emissions units and groups of emissions units as emissions sources.
+To avoid confusion, it is advisable to reference pieces of equipment or processes as emissions units and groups of emissions units as emissions sources.
 In most cases, an emissions source is a group of emissions units which are aggregated under the same permit.